Looking for the best Diversity and Inclusion Certifications? You’re at the right place.

 - Leadership Tools for Women

-Not only that, but it also increases the self-knowledge of your vision and values, as well as improves your capabilities as a leader, team contributor, and manager.
+Not just that, but it also increases the self-knowledge of your vision and values, as well as improves your capabilities as a leader, team contributor, and manager.
 The course tackles the challenges, opportunities, and organizational dynamics that women in the workplace experience.

 Although this course is about change and leadership, its core value is meant to empower and inspire both men and women to engage in career development with the purpose of good leadership.